dmychel/game-archive/README.md

 # Video Game Archive

-This web application serves as a simple game archive for games you have played and displays them in an ordely clean fashion!
+This web application serves as a simple game archive for games you have played and displays them in an orderly clean fashion!
 Built with Vanilla JS!

 ## Installation